Rohinton Fali Nariman

-Rohinton Fali Nariman (born 13 August 1956) is a former Judge of the Supreme Court of India.
+Rohinton Fali Nariman (born 13 August 1956) is a former judge of the Supreme Court of India.
 Before being elevated as a judge, he practised as a senior counsel at the Supreme Court.
 He was appointed the Solicitor General of India on 23 July 2011.
 He also served as a member of the Bar Council of India.
-He was designated as a Senior Counsel by Justice Venkatachaliah (the then Chief Justice of India) in 1993 at the early age of 37.
+He was designated as a Senior Counsel by Chief Justice Manepalli Narayana Rao Venkatachaliah in 1993 at the early age of 37.

 Early life and education

 Nariman is the son of Fali Sam Nariman, a distinguished Indian jurist.
 He received his early education in Mumbai, at the Cathedral and John Connon School.
 He completed his undergraduate B.Com. degree from Shri Ram College of Commerce.
-He completed his LL.B from Campus Law Centre of the Faculty of Law, University of Delhi, where he ranked 2nd in the batch.
-He then went to Harvard Law School for his LL.M. degree in 1980–81 where he was taught by stalwarts like Professor Laurence Tribe and Professor Unger.
+He completed his Bachelor of Laws from Campus Law Centre of the Faculty of Law, University of Delhi, where he ranked 2nd in the batch.
+He then went to Harvard Law School for his Master of Laws degree in 1980–81 where he was taught by stalwarts like Laurence Tribe and Roberto Mangabeira Unger.